tn16jv/Cannon_Defender_3/README.md

 # Cannon Defender 3
 A top-down 2D hack and slash RPG game made in Java.
-I made this many years ago, so the source code isn't even worthy of being called trash.
+I made this in my last year of high school, so the source code isn't even worthy of being called trash.

 You control a warrior with various abilities and try to survive as long as possible, while accumulating as many points as possible.
 There will be hordes of powerful enemies and a boss that will hunt you down.